THE 12 BIRDS OF CHRISTMAS

 the beauty of the unknown.
 Swans are birds of elegance and mystery.

-Seven represents mystery and elegance, largely in part to the seven
+Seven represents mystery and elegance, largely in part to the movement of the seven

-then-known planets that moved unlike all the other stars in their own
+planets (only seven were known until 1846).
+Planets moved unlike all the other stars and had their own

 includes the sky and the heavens.